 You may have already heard other states putting similar laws into effect to make roads safer for all drivers.

 It is important to know the rules of the road whether you are a visitor or resident of Tennessee.
 July 1st of 2019 Tennessee placed a hand-held ban against cellphones in hopes to cut down on the ever-climbing numbers of car crashes Tennessee experiences.
+It is illegal to hold your phone on your body or hand while operating a motor vehicle in this state.
 This simply means you no longer can support your phone with any part of your body while you’re driving.
-Including but not limited to;

-- - Please be careful when switching songs!
+- Please be careful when switching radio stations or songs!

 However, you can use your mobile device if its dashboard mounted, but only for directional applications such GPS, Waze, Google Maps, etc. If you need to make a call you have to have a completely hands-free device such as Bluetooth or those small earpieces.